ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

         return ivy.add(x, y)

 The :func:`add` function is categorised under the :code:`math` folder in the TensorFlow frontend.
-There are three arguments according to the `tf.add`_ documentation, which are written accordingly as shown above.
+There are three arguments according to the `tf.math.add`_ documentation, which are written accordingly as shown above.
 Just like the previous examples, the implementation wraps :func:`ivy.add`, which itself defers to backend-specific functions depending on which framework is set in Ivy's backend.